bristolcrypto/SPDZ-2/README.md

 #### Preface:

-If you are mainly looking to run complete secure computation modulo a prime, [SCALE-MAMBA](https://github.com/KULeuven-COSIC/SCALE-MAMBA), which is a fork of this software.
+If you are mainly looking to run complete secure computation modulo a prime, [SCALE-MAMBA](https://github.com/KULeuven-COSIC/SCALE-MAMBA), which is a fork of this software, might be a better fit for you.
 The software in this repository is better suited to run the online phase (including for $GF(2^n)$) and various offline phases individually.

 The software contains some functionality for benchmarking that breaks security.
 This is deactivated by default.
 See the compilation section on how to activate it if needed.